rikosintie/dhcp-email/README.md

 On Linux systems with Cron installed, you can have your system automatically run this script using cronjobs.

 Add the following to the /etc/crontab file, substituting username with your username to have the script run when your computer reboots.
-This assumes you've cloned dhcp-beacon to your home directory
+This assumes you've cloned dhcp-beacon to your home directory.

 @reboot pi /usr/bin/python3 /home/pi/email/dhcp-mail.py

+Use:
+`crontab -e`
+When you save and exit you will see:

+`crontab: installing new crontab`

 ## Use IPv6 on the Ethernet interface

 [How to enable/disable IPv6 on Raspberry PI (Nord VPN)](https://nordvpn.com/blog/ipv6-enable-or-disable/)